Wipeable Straps & Facial Interfaces for VR goggles: vrcover.com/product/oculus-go-head-strap

 You can clean the lenses using a dry, soft, lint-free cloth.
 Oculus advises to NEVER use a liquid cleaner on the lenses as it could damage the lenses.
 However in some institutions, using a dry cloth is not ideal so an alcohol-based lens cleaner is recommended.

 CAUTION: Take care as the lens can easily scratch; use a consistent, counter-clockwise motion when cleaning the lenses of the headset.
 Never store your virtual reality headset in sunlight.
-Much like a magnifying glass, the sun can fry the lenses.
+Much like a magnifying glass, the sun can burn the lenses creating artifacts in the view.

 Replace the disposable sanitary cover after each use of the VR headset.
 Peel off the paper backing behind the cover and stick the disposable barrier on the vinyl face mask that has been cleaned according to the previous protocol.

 The vinyl face mask is reusable and can be wiped with sani-wipes and set out to dry for three minutes or preferably put inside the Cleanbox.

 I’m working with aging or chronic pain individuals who require assistance with the VR headset.
 How do I ensure they’re comfortable during the VR Experience?